Gaddafi spy chief Dorda arrested - Reuters witnesses

-TRIPOLI Bouzaid Dorda, the head of Muammar Gaddafi's external security organisation, has been arrested by anti-Gaddafi fighters, Reuters witnesses said on Sunday.
+TRIPOLI Bouzaid Dorda, the head of Muammar Gaddafi's external security organization, has been arrested by anti-Gaddafi fighters, Reuters witnesses said on Sunday.

 Dorda, Gaddafi's foreign intelligence service chief, will be handed over to Libya's interim governing council later on Sunday, an anti-Gaddafi fighter said.